Nancy Fox – Equipping a Rental Home

 “Will you manage our unit too?” people asked.

 Her four children were grown, scattered across the country, and the timing was ideal.
 Nancy longed for a project of her own.

 “I realized the same skill set involved in raising children—cleaning up after them, helping solve their problems, answering their questions—is what you do when you manage a rental home,” she says.

-After Nancy and her husband sold their rental investments, she continued to manage other vacation property.
+After Nancy and her husband sold their rental investments, she continued to manage other vacation properties.
 Owners told owners about this energetic, conscientious grandmother who seemed to be everyone’s “friend at the beach.”